 - Keep donors engaged.
 Don’t overwhelm your readers with too much text or too many images.
-Rather, there should be a healthy balance of text to images and graphically displayed text in order to best engage your supporters.
+Rather, there should be a healthy balance of text and images.

-Ask for volunteers to review the document and provide feedback on the imagery used before you send it out.
-Or, you might hire a graphic designer to help put all of the information together in a visually compelling way.
+Ask for volunteers to review the document and provide feedback about the imagery used before you send your report out.
+Or, you might hire a professional graphic designer to help organize all of the information in a visually compelling way.

-6. Be honest and appreciative in your nonprofit annual report.
+5. Be honest and appreciative in your nonprofit annual report

-Honesty really is the best policy, especially on your nonprofit annual report.
+Honesty really is the best policy, especially in your nonprofit annual report.

 Sometimes things don’t go as planned and you may not reach a specific goal or complete a certain project.
-However, if you try to cover up these mistakes, you’ll lead yourself down a path of distrust with your supporters.
+However, if you try to cover up mistakes or missed opportunities, you can foster mistrust among supporters.

-Instead, if you have had a mistake within the last year, briefly mention it in the annual report.
-Then, be sure to follow it up with a game plan to correct the mistake and show your donors that you’re being proactive and taking a positive approach.
+If you haven’t quite accomplished one of your goals within the last year, briefly mention it in the annual report.
+Then, follow it up with a game plan to adjust your strategy and show your donors that you’re taking a proactive approach.

-- What the setback was and the cause of said setback.
+- What the setback was and what caused it

-- Data-informed changes you’re planning on making to address the issue at hand.
+- Data-informed adjustments you’re planning to make to address the issue at hand

-7. Use your nonprofit annual report to look forward.
+6. Use your nonprofit annual report to look forward

 Providing information about your future plans and projects will get people excited about what’s in store for your nonprofit.